kissmybutton/motorcortex-graphs/README.md

 ```
 ### Customization
-The Progress Bar incident can be customized via the following parameters:
+The Pie Chart incident can be customized via the following parameters:
 * `data`
 * `timings`
 * `palette`